9KicksXCUmart/9Kicks-Mircoservices-Kotlin/README.md

-# 9Kicks Mircoservices Kotlin
+# 9Kicks Microservices Kotlin

-This is one of the microservice for the 9Kicks project.
+This is one of the microservices for the 9Kicks project.
 It is written in Kotlin and uses the Spring Boot framework.

 Implemented features: